microsoft/vscode-docs/api/extension-guides/tree-view.md

 ![Welcome Content](images/tree-view/welcome-content.png)

-Links are supported in welcome content.
-By convention, a link on line by itself is a button.
-Each welcome content can also contain a `when` clause.
-For more examples, see the [built-in git extension](https://github.com/microsoft/vscode/tree/master/extensions/git).
+Links are supported in Welcome content.
+By convention, a link on a line by itself is a button.
+Each Welcome content can also contain a `when` clause.
+For more examples, see the [built-in Git extension](https://github.com/microsoft/vscode/tree/master/extensions/git).

 ## TreeDataProvider